JStans12/professional_skills/feedback_1.md

 	* Ask yourself: what’s right?
 Why might they see this situation differently?
 	* Beware of your internal voice -- are you being triggered?
 	* Paraphrasing what you hear:
-		* “What I’m hearing you say is that you observed me doing this…”
+		* “What I’m hearing you say is that I could work on this…”
 	* Acknowledging the other person’s feelings -- it’s hard to give feedback

 * Asserting: Mix of sharing, advocating, and expressing